renmuller/renmuller/README.md

 #### OBJECTIVE	####

 My name is Karen Müller and I am passionate about cloud technologies.
 I am soon to be a qualified AWS Certified Cloud Practitioner as I am a self-starter with a practical, problem-solving mindset who enjoys learning new skills and putting knowledge into practice.
 A confident, independent thinker with a detailed knowledge of AWS and hands-on experience using Python and Linux Bash Shell.
-Formerly an Oracle Certified Java Developer (Web Component and Business Component) and I have 2 years’ teaching experience as ICT Instructor teaching IT, HTML and Robotics) to underfunded UK schools.
+Formerly an Oracle Certified Java Developer (Web Component and Business Component) and I have 2 years’ teaching experience as ICT Instructor teaching IT, HTML and Robotics) to school groups and clubs.

 **Tech Stack:**
 AWS Certified Cloud Practitioner (final exam April 2021).